ChasingUX/jesse-site/source/work/community.md

 </a>

 ##Browsing the plethora of content
 Building towards the goal of a destination, the thousands of resources the community provides must be easily accessible.
-So wwhen we have so much content, each covering vastly different subjects, what is the best way to locate this content?
+So when we have so much content, each covering vastly different subjects, what is the best way to locate this content?
 First, we must understand the user.
-The majority of users who arrive on the community have a particular topic in mind.
-They arent here to explore a wide array of content types, but rather one particular subject.
+The majority of users who arrive an the community already have a particular topic in mind.
+They aren't here to explore a wide array of subjects, but rather one particular area of focus.
 Based on this assumption, we wanted to build a powerful search that delivers instant and relevant results from the first keystroke.

 <a class="enlarge border" href="/assets/images/projects/community/search_closeup.gif">
   <img src="/assets/images/blank.jpg" data-src="/assets/images/projects/community/search_closeup.gif">
 </a>

+Using [Algolia](https://www.algolia.com/), we built a super powerful search tool, and tested a few different combinations of filtering options, algorithm changes, and metadata integrations.
+There were some interesting learnings, particulary around tags.

+As tags play a vital role in classifying resources, we tested their usefulness as a part of the search UI.
+We found that users were not using tags as a search tool and prefered to search using free-form writing based on their needs.
+While tags are still a very important part of the search algorithm and tutorial metadata, users prefer to surface content via search bar versus traversing a heierchy tree of many tags.
+If a user searchers `nginx` on `centos 7`, it immediately returns the exact content they need.
+If a user is looking for the newest or trending content, filtering options are available.

 <div class="halfWrap">
   <a class="enlarge half border" href="/assets/images/projects/community/questions-tablet.jpg">